Zumbala/jerriepelser.com/content/sdk-service.md

 ## Introduction

+Does your company develop software and APIs primarily targeted at developers?
+Are these APIs being used by .NET developers to integrate your service into their applications?

-Having a proper suite of .NET SDKs, documentation and code samples ensures that .NET developers can more easily integrate with your application and can give you a distinct advantage over your competition in the eyes of these developers.
+Creating a great developer experience and allowing developers to integrate your service into their applications easily is crucial for rapid adoption.
+It is essential to have a proper suite of .NET SDKs, documentation and code samples to aid in this adoption.
+It will not only make the developer experience better but can give you a distinct advantage over your competition in the eyes of these developers.

-Are you a company that need .NET SDKs developed for your application and APIs, but you do not have the in-house resources to handle this?
+Does your company lack the in-house .NET skills to develop these SDKs?

+**I can help**

 ## The service